nicolaus-huang/ProcessPainter/README.md

 ![lora-1](https://p.ipic.vip/vpuzau.png)

-Furthermore, by combining image reference net, we are able to reconstruct existing paintings or fish unfinished painting progresses.
+Furthermore, by combining image reference net, we are able to reconstruct existing paintings or finish unfinished painting progresses.